SxJyJay/MORE/README.md

 ```
 Note that arguments must match ones for training.

+If you find any problems, feel free to make an issue.

 ## Performances
 |  model   | C@0.5IoU  | B-4@0.5IoU | M@0.5IoU | R@0.5IoU
 |  :----:  | :----:  |  :----:  |  :----:  |  :----:  |